How To Make iPhone Apps – Object Oriented Programming and Classes

 The programming language we use to build iPhone and iPad apps is called Objective-C and it’s also a form of object oriented programming.

-Each object is defined by a “blueprint” which describes the characteristics of that object.
+Basically, our program, or app, is just a bunch of objects interacting with each other.
+Each object is defined by a blueprint which describes the characteristics of that object.
 But the blueprint merely describes the object.

-In order to have an object with which we can use to perform tasks, we have to create an “instance” of it using the blueprint.
+In order to have an object with which we can use to perform tasks, we have to create an instance of it using the blueprint.

 Think of the blueprint as a plastic mould.
 By filling the mould with plastic and allowing it to cool, we can manufacture an instance of an object.